Douglas Moore: Early life (1893–1911)

-Douglas Stuart Moore was born on August 10, 1893, in Cutchogue, Long Island, New York in the farmhouse of his grandfather, Joseph Hull Moore (1817–1904), where both his father and brothers were also born.
-He was the youngest child of Stuart Hull Moore (1854–1915) and Myra Drake (1856–1933); both of whom descended from the first colonial English settlers to America.
+Douglas Stuart Moore was born on August 10, 1893, in Cutchogue, New York, in the farmhouse of his grandfather, Joseph Hull Moore, where both his father and brothers were also born.
+He was the youngest child of Stuart Hull Moore and Myra Drake, both of whom descended from the first colonial English settlers to America.
 He had two older brothers, Arthur and Eliot, and an older sister, Dorothy.
-His father's ancestor Thomas Moore (1615–1691) originally settled in Connecticut but moved to Southold, New York on Long Island in 1640.
-His mother was a descendent of both Myles Standish and John Alden who traveled to America on the Mayflower.
 His father built another nearby home for his family on the Moore family's farm, named Quawksnest, in which Moore and his family spent their summers.
 As an adult Moore lived on the family's Cutchogue property until his death in 1969.
 He resided in a cottage named Salt Meadow which was originally a garage and clubhouse before being converted into a home for Moore in 1933.